 The NRMP finalizes the ranking lists in mid-February and feeds them into a system called Registration, Ranking, and Results (R3).
 The R3 system is a secure software program that contains the algorithm used in matching applicants with programs.
 The NRMP algorithm is a highly complex mathematical formula that was the basis for the 2012 Nobel Prize in Economic Sciences.

 The NRMP algorithm favors an applicant's preferences over a residency program's student rankings.
-However, both parties must favorably rank each other for a "Couple's MATCH" to occur.
+However, both parties must favorably rank each other for a match to occur.
 Additionally, residency programs must have available positions open for a match to take place.

 The algorithm works like this: